 Permanent tsb customers have been receiving text messages and phone calls claiming to be from permanent tsb.
-These messages contain links such as www.ptsbonline-update.com, which lead targeted customers to a replicated Open24.ie website where they are asked to divulge their banking credentials.
-Some customers are also receiving follow up calls purporting to be from permanent tsb requesting them to provide a one time passcode which criminals then use to remove funds from your account.
+These messages contain links such as www.open24securiyonline-review.com, which lead targeted customers to a replicated open24.ie website where they are asked to divulge their banking credentials.
+Many of these payments are being directed to Payment Apps.
+Some customers are also receiving follow up calls purporting to be from permanent tsb requesting them to provide a onetime passcode which criminals then use to remove funds from your account.

 Image of text messages claiming to be from permanent tsb.

-Permanent tsb will never provide website links (URLs) when communicating with our customers.
-It is also advised that customers keep a record of all permanent tsb websites and links in order to avoid falling victim of phishing sites.
+Permanent tsb will never include links (URLs) when communicating with our customers by text.
 Our main websites are as follows (with fake link comparisons):